Electrical installations

 Application requirements

-An electrical permit can only be issued to a licensed electrical contractor or to the homeowner who lives at the property as their primary residence and plans to do the work themselves.
+An electrical permit can only be issued to a licensed electrical contractor or to the homeowner if they live in a single detached dwelling that is their primary residence, and do the work themselves.
 A homeowner may not apply for the following installations:

 - work over 200 amps